 In order to open the Live Session, all you need to do is copy the link shared by the photographer in a browser on your preferred device.

-- If the Live Session is not password-protected, it will automatically open and the images will start loading.
+If the Live Session is not password-protected, it will automatically open and the images will start loading.
 (From 16.0 onwards, password protection is no longer an option)

 During the Live Session, the reviewer can view the photos in your chosen Folder or Collection.
-They can provide their feedback by star rating and color tagging the photos.
+They can provide their feedback by star rating, color tagging, and adding their comments.